Interested in TRIBE? The most important information

 Technical details

 Classes are held during the afternoon on workdays and in the morning on Saturdays.
-When there are international students in the program, classes are held in English language.
+When international students are in the program, classes are held in English.

 Exams are taken after each class.
 Most of the exams are practical, consisting of assignments derived from the class curriculum.
 Some classes can also be followed online.